 Despite that rather pessimistic introduction, poetry is often a genre that pupils enjoy experimenting with.
 Maybe it’s the emphasis on quality rather than quantity that appeals to some.

-It means they can focus on word choices and play with figurative language rather than getting too hung up on technical aspects of writing or worrying about how much they are expected to produce.
+Itmeans they can focus on word choices and play with figurative language and figurative meaning, rather than getting too hung up on technical aspects of writing or worrying about how much they are expected to produce.
 Harness that enthusiasm and encourage them to think carefully about each and every word choice.
 You might be pleasantly surprised.

 Before you allow your pupils to put pen to paper, make sure you have given them a solid introduction to the style of poetry you will be asking them to produce.
-Choose your examples well and take time to study the forms and features you would like them to imitate, whether it’s a narrative poem or something with a basic ABAB rhyme scheme.
+Choose your examples well and take time to study the forms, features and poetic devices you would like them to imitate, whether it’s a narrative poem or something with a basic ABAB rhyme scheme.

 For a more structured approach, poetry comprehension exercises are invaluable.
 You could use past SAT papers, which occasionally feature poetry, but you may be wanting to keep those for more formal assessment.
 In which case, for example, try our classic poetry comprehension packs which focus on extracts from Robert Louis Stevenson.

 Apart from giving your pupils the chance to understand and express their own appreciation of poetry, it is also your job to introduce them to poetic devices that they could use in their own efforts.
-There is no shortage of these, so plan to focus on one or two of them at a time rather than trying to cram them all into one composition.
+There is no shortage of these, so plan to focus on one or two of them at a time rather than trying to cram them all into one composition; and do remember, strict rhyme schemes can prove to be a limitation on creativity for young poets.

 Also, it is important to pitch your poetry genres at suitable age groups.